aristocratious/docusaurus-mvp/docs/impact/transformation-stories.md

 - Created model replicated by 5 other nonprofits in the region
 - Developed partnerships with local schools and community organizations
 - Influenced local education policy through demonstrated outcomes

+### Key Takeaways
+- **AI as a Scaling Partner**: AI was used to augment the high-touch model, allowing it to scale without sacrificing the core value of personal relationships.
+- **Data for Impact, Not Just Reporting**: Shifting from compliance-focused reporting to AI-driven impact measurement provided deeper insights and improved program design.
+- **Structure Follows Strategy**: The move to a team-based, self-managing structure was a necessary evolution to support the scaled and more dynamic program model.

 ---